Degtyaryov machine gun: System

 The trigger mechanism allowed only fully automatic fire from an open bolt.
 It was housed in the trigger frame, attached to the receiver with a cross-pin.
 There was no conventional safety; instead, it had an automatic safety lever that disengaged when gripping the neck of the stock.
 During intense fire, the need to constantly press the safety lever tired the shooter, and the rifle-type stock did not aid in maintaining a firm grip during burst fire.
 The tank version, the DT, had a more successful trigger frame design, featuring a standard safety and a pistol grip.
 The upgraded version, the DPM, adopted a similar trigger frame.
 Interestingly, Finnish-modified DPs during overhaul were fitted with a manual safety in addition to the original automatic one.

-The DP was fired using a detachable bipod (bipod), which was sometimes lost in the heat of battle due to insecure attachment or became loose, significantly reducing stability and ease of use.
+The DP was fired using a detachable bipod, which was sometimes lost in the heat of battle due to insecure attachment or became loose, significantly reducing stability and ease of use.
 The DPM later adopted a fixed bipod.
 Spent casings were ejected downward.